-Broader, faster access to technology and markets has ushered in the ondemand economy that bypasses traditional service providers and caters to the independence and instantaneous demands of consumers.
+Broader, faster access to technology and markets has ushered in the on-demand economy that caters to the independence and instantaneous demands of consumers.
 A well-known example is Uber, which started in 2009 as an internet-based alternative to traditional taxicabs, with independent drivers using their own cars.
-By July 2016, Uber had logged two billion rides worldwide and in 2017 provided an estimated 60,000 daily rides in Toronto.29 Another emerging trend is the rise of mobility as a service (MaaS) platforms around the world.
-These MaaS platforms are integrated mobility services available by subscription, and offer travellers access to public and private transportation services-public transit, taxi, car rental, ride-sourcing, ridesharing, car-sharing and bikesharing (Figure 11).
+By July 2016, Uber had logged two billion rides worldwide and in 2017 provided an estimated 60,000 daily rides in Toronto.29

+Another emerging trend is the rise of mobility as a service (MaaS) platforms around the world.
+These MaaS platforms are integrated mobility services available by subscription, and offer travellers access to public and private transportation services-public transit, taxi, car rental, ride-sourcing, ridesharing, car-sharing and bikesharing through a single app (Figure 11).
 The future roles and responsibilities of public organizations in planning for and delivering these services have not been established.